 Prescription abuse is taking any medication prescribed for someone else, or taking a higher dosage or in a manner than has not been prescribed.

-Prescription drug abuse is a national epidemic – more than 78 Americans die each day from an opioid overdose.
-More people died from drug overdoses in 2014 than in any year on record.
+Prescription drug abuse is a national epidemic – more than 91 Americans die each day from an opioid overdose.
+Opioids (including prescription opioids and heroin) killed more than 33,000 people in 2015, more than any year on record.
+Nearly half of all opioid overdose deaths involve a prescription opioid.
 The rate of overdose deaths involving opioids has doubled since 2000, and southern states, including Mississippi, have the most prescriptions per person for opioid painkillers.

 Who Is at Risk